origamiman72/Danky-Qazi/README.md

 ## Download Game

 NOTE: To run game, you need [Java](https://www.java.com/en/).
-To play the game, download Java and the game file from dropbox and run it.
+To play the game, download/install Java and the game file from dropbox and run it.

 Latest Version: